From Our Magically Speaking Newsletter Archive – subscribe today!

 We feel confident that the surprise will go over well because my grandchildren have been to WDW before and know that we will go again at some point.
 They just don’t know when.
 We’ve been able to plan in a sneaky way by asking things like “next time we go to WDW, where would you like to eat?
 What rides do you most want to go on?”
 Or we show them videos of other people’s trips and watch what seems to capture their interest.

-But every family knows their own situations best, and these kind of surprises may not work for you.
+But every family knows their own situations best, and these kinds of surprises may not work for you.

 You don’t need something as elaborate as my puzzle packages, of course, if you DO decide to surprise someone with a Disney vacation.
 A little online research will reveal hundreds of ways that people have made the announcement, and you can personalize them to fit your family.
 And for people who like the unexpected, any surprise adds to the fun!